nus-cs2103-AY1617S2/addressbook-level4/README.md

 #### External Libraries

-* [Natty](http://natty.joestelmach.com/) - A framework to parse relative dates into absolute dates
+* [Natty](http://natty.joestelmach.com/) by joestelmach - A framework to parse relative dates into absolute dates
-* [itextPDF](http://itextpdf.com/) - For exporting data to PDF files
+* [itextPDF](http://itextpdf.com/) by iText Software - For exporting data to PDF files

 #### Licence : [MIT](LICENSE)